Ext groups in Homotopy Type Theory: Ext in HoTT

 Our splicing operation is written in diagrammatic order, as in~\cite{Mac63}.
 An element of \(\ES{R}^n\) consists of \(n\) short exact sequences which can be spliced in succession from left to right.
 It is straightforward to define a more general splicing operation where the right factor can have arbitrary length.
+The base point of \(\ES{R}^0(B,A)\) is the zero homomorphism, the base point of \(\ES{R}^1(B,A)\) is the split short exact sequence, and for $n \geq 2$ the base point of \(\ES{R}^n(B,A)\) is recursively defined to be